 \subsection{Momentum dependence of energy and damping with changing temperature}

 In Fig.7, we concentrate on the momentum dependence of the same two quantities in the three broad thermal regimes, discussed before.
-We firstly see a non-monotonic behaviour of the peak frequency (at ${\bf q}=(\pi/2,\pi/2)$), as well as the finite $T$ bandwidth, on lowering $U$ in the weakly damped regime.
+We firstly see a monotonic behaviour of the peak frequency (at ${\bf q}=(\pi/2,\pi/2)$), as well as the finite $T$ bandwidth (scaled by $\tilde{J}$), on lowering $U$ in the weakly damped regime.
 The linewidths here are very small.
-In the strongly damped regime (red curves), the peak location of mean frequency shifts to higher ${\bf q}$ at weak coupling, while the peak in magnon damping shifts towards lower ${\bf q}$ values.
+In the strongly damped regime (green curves), the peak location of mean frequency shifts to slightly lower ${\bf q}$ at weak coupling, while the peak in magnon damping shifts towards higher ${\bf q}$ values.
 Finally, even in the diffusive regime, a residual momentum dependence can be observed in the linewidth plots ((d)-(f)).